cyberomin/cyberomin.github.io/_posts/2019-01-30-gtbank-is-terrible-and-lousy.md

 For a second, let’s imagine this happened at a hospital, a place where either myself or a loved one needed critical health care, but my bank, the one I trusted with my money decided to disappoint me when I needed them most.
 Imagine I had no backup cash for a second, this would have been the most embarrassing experience considering I went to the mall with my dad and I had boldly declared to him “You can get whatever you want for Christmas.”
 Or imagine I was in another, and knowing that this was my last cash, I decided to pay for my airfare back home only to get a failed but debited transaction.
 I’d be stranded.
 So many things that can go wrong when these kinds of things happen; loss of life like the case of the hospital, botched relationship - took a date out and couldn't pay after dinner, etc.

 I am genuinely worried that a bank with a market cap of over a 1 Trillion Naira, and one that has been in operation for more than 20 years can’t fix the smallest process as dispense error resolution and reconciliation.
 I ordinarily wouldn't have written about this, but it appears after one full month, the bank is hell bent on not refunding my money.
+I can imagine what their other not so literate customers are dealing with.

+Dear GTBank, missioin and vision statements aren't just words, they are a constant reminder of what you stand for and why you exist in the first place.